DaveO-Home/embedded-acceptance-tests/README.md

    Stealjs does not require a dist_test build.
 It runs development directly from the source(nice!).
 However, when starting `hmr` a vendor bundle is produced at public/dev-bundle.js for `hmr` performance.
 The bundle is accessed from the `testapp_dev.html` page, via a `deps-bundle` attribute.

-   Finally, because there are four bundlers using the package.json file, a main is not specified.
+   Finally, because there are five bundlers using the package.json file, a main is not specified.
 Stealjs `hmr` dependency bundler needs to know the application entry point.
 Since main is not available it looks for `index.js` in the root directory.
 So a soft link was made to `index.js`.
-If not included in the git clone, you must execute the link, e.g.
+If not included in the git clone or zip download, you must execute the link, e.g.

 * `cd application-tests/public`
 * `ln -s stealjs/appl/js/index.js index.js`